 It’s become the popular trend for historians to say “Oh, the Muslims didn’t really plan to invade France.
 This was…just a raid.
 Yeah, just a raid.
 This battle wasn’t really important.”

 I’m not a professor but I call “BS” on this theory.
 The Spanish Caliphate had conquered all of Spain and were constantly pushing into France as they were constantly pushing into Greek lands in the east.
 Show me a place where they didn’t try to expand and then maybe I’ll consider this theory.
 As of now, I must agree with most historians in that this was a historically pivotal battle which saw the halt of Muslim expansion in the West.
-If the Muslims had won and defeated the Franks here, they may have went on to control all of France and Germany and history would have turned out to be very different.
+If the Muslims had won and defeated the Franks here, they may have gone on to control all of France and Germany and history would have turned out to be very different.

 Most historians say that the Muslim force was anywhere between 40,000 and 80,000 troops.
 Charles Martel’s force was about 30,000.
 He was outnumbered.